lucas-koontz/DeliveryPartner/README.md

 ## Scenario

-In Zé we thrive to find our best partner to deliver beverages to our customers, providing the best and fastest service.
+In Joe Doe's beverages, we strive to find the best partner to deliver beverages to our customers, providing the best and fastest service.
 To achieve this our compute fleet deals with GIS objects all the time.

 ## Challenge

-This API was developed using  _GraphQL_, thus all features (available through `queries` and `mutations`) can be accesses through `http://localhost:3000/graphql`.
+This API was developed using  _GraphQL_, thus all features (available through `queries` and `mutations`) can be accessed through `http://localhost:3000/graphql`.

-Alternativaly, you can use `http://localhost:3000/graphiql` as a _GraphQL_ IDE.
+Alternatively, you can use `http://localhost:3000/graphiql` as a _GraphQL_ IDE.

-Due to the fact some polygons included in `spec/fixtures/pdvs.json` fails the ring test, this project is configures [RGeo](https://github.com/rgeo/rgeo) to use lenient assertions by default.
-This can be changed by modifying a environment variable (`LENIENT_ASSERTIONS`).
+Due to the fact some polygons included in `spec/fixtures/pdvs.json` fail the ring test, this project is configured [RGeo](https://github.com/rgeo/rgeo) to use lenient assertions by default.
+This can be changed by modifying an environment variable (`LENIENT_ASSERTIONS`).

 To run this API, follow these instructions:
-- Build a image:
+- Build an image:
 ```bash
 $ docker network create local-network
 $ docker-compose build